aymanreda56/RE-to-minDFA/README.md

 Input_Regex = "a/*bm/+" #@param {type:"string"}
 nfa_graph, dfa_graph, cleanDFA_graph, minDFA_graph = CompileRegex(Input_Regex)
 ```
-* Write your input regex as a string
+* Write your input regex as a string.
 * Run all
 * Voila

+don't be afraid to enter invalid Regex, it will warn you accordingly :)

 ---